- Solicitors For Business

 Talk to Us

-If you or a loved one have suffered from conditions due to negligence during an epidural, such as nerve damage or a puncture of the dura, you could be entitled to claim compensation.
+If you or a loved one have suffered from conditions due to negligence during an epidural, such as nerve damage or a puncture of the dura, you could be entitled to claim compensation on a no win, no fee basis.
 Our team is here to help you through every step of the process, providing you with the expert advice to get the outcome you deserve.